nikolashn/basque/MANUAL.md

 The classic if/elif/else conditional statement.
 Multiple statements can be executed upon a condition using a block (wrapping statements in braces), or a single statement can be executed using a comma.
 Such statements are in both cases in their own local scope.

-For anything with conditions in Basque, zero is false and any other numeric value is true.
+Conditions are cast to bool meaning that zero is false and any other value is true.

 ```
 if x == 0 {